eu-digital-green-certificates/dgc-business-rules-testdata/README.md

     $ ./build.sh

-The “CertLogic Validation” GitHub Action performs this exact same command.
+The “Validation and Testing of Rule Sets” GitHub Action performs this exact same command.
 This script has the following prerequisites to be installed:

 * A UNIX-like shell